The Different Types of Stitches in Cross Stitching

 The Back Stitch

-Back stitches are mainly used for outlining and bordering as well but some pieces are actually done with this stitch alone.
+Back stitches are mainly used for outlining and bordering but some pieces are actually done with this stitch alone.